treeverse/lakeFS/docs/reference/database-migration.md

 **Note:** Feature in development
 {: .note }

-lakeFS database migration allows users to easily transition from one database implementation to another.
+The lakeFS database migration tool simplifies switching from one database implementation to another.
 More information can be found [here](https://github.com/treeverse/lakeFS/issues/3899)